Telemedicine Physician Jobs in Idaho

 Work-from-home physicians: Virtual care physicians must adhere to the same standard of care as their colleagues who work at in-person healthcare facilities.
-The major difference is that instead of seeing patients face-to-face, telehealth physicians use technology to complete synchronous (video) and asynchronous (chat) consultations.
+The major difference is that instead of seeing patients face-to-face, telehealth physicians use technology to complete synchronous (video or phone) and asynchronous (chat) consultations.
 It’s important to remember that remote doctors can only treat patients located in the state where they are licensed.

 Necessary documentation: Be sure to update your resume and have appropriate documentation ready that proves your education and credentials before applying to remote physician jobs.

 To begin your search for virtual care positions, try sites like Indeed, ZipRecruiter, Glassdoor, and LinkedIn.
 Telemedicine companies often post open roles on these job posting sites so they’re a great place to start looking for remote opportunities.
 Wheel matches clinicians with virtual care positions and has a number of opportunities available for MDs and DOs in Idaho.
 Check out our article for tips on how to evaluate telehealth job opportunities in primary care.